processone/docs.ejabberd.im/content/admin/upgrade/from_23.01_to_23.04.md

----
-title: Upgrade to ejabberd 23.04
+# Upgrade to ejabberd 23.04
-toc: true
----

 There is a new module, new hooks, new options, and some option accepts additional values, and more importantly, there are many improvements in the SQL schemas, and a change in the `ecs` container image.

-Please check the ejabberd [23.04](/archive/23_04/) release announcement for details about the improvements.
+Please check the ejabberd [23.04](../../archive/23.04/index.md) release announcement for details about the improvements.

 ## Many improvements in SQL databases

 There are many improvements in the SQL databases field (see [#3980](https://github.com/processone/ejabberd/pull/3980) and [#3982](https://github.com/processone/ejabberd/pull/3982)):

-- Added support to migrate MySQL and MS SQL to [new schema](https://docs.ejabberd.im/admin/configuration/database/#default-and-new-schemas), fixed a long standing bug, and many other improvements.
+- Added support to migrate MySQL and MS SQL to [new schema](https://docs.ejabberd.im/admin/configuration/database/#default_and_new_schemas), fixed a long standing bug, and many other improvements.
 - Regarding MS SQL, there are schema fixes, added support to `new` schema, and the corresponding schema migration, along other minor improvements and bugfixes.
 - The automated ejabberd testing now also runs tests on upgraded schema databases, and supports for running tests on MS SQL
 - And also fixed other minor SQL schema inconsistencies, removed unnecessary indexes and changed PostgreSQL SERIAL to BIGSERIAL columns.